-Do your students struggle with stretched texts?
+Do your students struggle with stretch texts?
 These are texts that are beyond your readers.
 Stretching them doesn’t have to mean frustrating them.
 With scaffolding, we can walk kids through texts that are slightly beyond them.
 Stretch texts are texts that are a half a year to a year above there current reading level, and for many of our struggling readers, this could simply include working with grade level texts.
 The key is scaffolding your instruction, but how?
-Today, I’d like to share with you a few ways that you can help your kids tackle texts that are beyond them without having them shut down or break down in tears.
+Today, I’d like to share with you a few ways that you can help your kids tackle stretch texts that are beyond them without having them shut down or break down in tears.

 How to Work with Stretch Texts

-Keep a Growth Mindset
+Keep a Growth Mindset with stretch texts:

 Having a growth mindset is important in this scenario in particular.
 Intelligence and talent can change with hard work in using comprehension skills and strategies and continued effort even when the work is hard.
 As we work with students, it’s important to provide useful feedback and suggestions for improvement and reassure our students that if they aren’t proficient with a text the first time, that they’ll get it if they continue working hard.